f0rk/spindrift/README.md

 Lambda then expects a function that it can import and call. `spindrift` adds the appropriate file, and zips the whole package up.
 If an output path is specified, `spindrift` will copy the package to appropriate output path.

-Now that a package has been created, you'll actually need to deploy it to lambda.
-You can do this manually, or you can use a proper orchestration tool.

 Library
 =======